isomerpages/sportsg-safesport/_what-is-safe-sport/safe-sport.md

 **What is Safe Sport?**

-> It is defined as “an athletic environment that is respectful, equitable and free from all forms of harassment and abuse”
+> An athletic environment that is respectful, equitable and free from all forms of harassment and abuse

 By International Olympic Committee Consensus Statement, 2016